+Complete this form before the Budget form to populate data on the Budget form.
 Principal Investigator and other Key Personnel - The Principal Investigator (PI) is the key individual designated by the applicant to direct the project.
 Only one PI is acceptable per project.
+The PI does not need to be a U.S, citizen; however, all work must be performed in the United States.
+See "Restrictions on the Principal Investigator" in Part III E, Other Eligibility Requirements.
 The PI must be knowledgeable of the critical technical aspects of the grant application and be capable of leading the research effort in the United States.
 Because DOE's evaluation of the grant application is critically dependent on the qualifications of the PI, changes in the PI that are made after award selection are strongly discouraged.
 Requests for PI changes will be closely scrutinized and may cause delays in grant execution.
 Our preference is that the PI be the same individual from the Phase I project, if possible.